humdingerb/clipdinger/Readme.md

 * * *

 Clipdinger is a small tool to manage a history of the system clipboard.
-It solves the problem that often you have to paste some text you've just recently copied to the clipboard, but that has been replaced by something you've copied more recently...
+It solves the problem that you often have to paste some text you've just recently copied to the clipboard, but that has been replaced by something you've copied more recently...
+It also saves the history so it'll appear just as you left it on the last shutdown.

 If you want to paste some text that isn't in the clipboard any more, simply hit _SHIFT_ + _ALT_ + _V_ to summon the Clipdinger window.
 Here you can select an entry with the _CursorUp/Down_ keys and paste it by hitting _RETURN_. _ESCAPE_ minimizes the window without pasting.